MaryAkoth/cosc333/README.md

 #cosc333

 Name  : Odhiambo Mary Akoth

 Reg No: EB3/61611/22

 Run the executable:

-.Enter a number when prompted and view the calculated factorial.
+.Enter a number when prompted and view the calculated factorial. ie

 -enter number:5

 -factorial :120

 -runtime :16.001s(but time keeps on changing in every execution)

-.Enter a number when prompted and view the calculated fibonacci -enter number:5
+.Enter a number when prompted and view the calculated fibonacci ie

+-enter number:5

 -fibonacci:0,1,1,2,3

 -runtime :69.095s

 Description

 This project is a simple C++ program that calculates the factorial and fibonacci of a given number.

 It prompts the user to enter a number, then computes and displays the factorial and fibonacci of that number.

 .Runtime Environment